 Thermal fluctuations in Bose-Einstein condensates and the atom laser

-Supervisor: Dr Matthew Davis
+Supervisor: A/Prof Matthew Davis

 Calculating the physics of quantum many-body systems, even for dilute gases, is a notoriously difficult problem.
 The lack of exact analytic solutions to the applicable quantum field equation means that the problems must usually be tackled computationally.
 Even then, the scope of the simulations is usually limited to calculating time-independent properties of equilibrium systems.
 Dynamical calculations are usually either restricted to a few particles with limited degrees of freedom or else involve simplifying, semi-classical assumptions.